refinedblessing/inventory-management/README.md

 ## Overview

-The Inventory Management Application is a web-based system designed to help businesses manage their inventory, purchase orders, and suppliers efficiently.
-This application allows you to manage categories, items, stores, and purchase orders with ease.
+This Inventory Management Application is an API designed to help businesses manage their inventory, purchase orders, suppliers etc. efficiently.

 ## Features

 - **Category Management**: Create, update, and delete product categories.

-- **Item Management**: Manage product items, including name, description, price, and quantity.
+- **Item Management**: Manage product items, including name, short & long description, price, and quantity.

 - **Supplier Management**: Keep track of suppliers, including their contact details.

 - **Store Management**: Manage stores with location, type, and opening date.

-- **Inventory Control**: Keep inventory information for stores, manage quantity, and set thresholds.
+- **Inventory Control**: Keep inventory information for stores, manage quantity, and set thresholds, find inventories at threshold.

-- **Purchase Orders**: Create, approve, and track purchase orders with various statuses.
+- **Purchase Orders**: Create, approve, and track purchase orders with various statuses, update store inventory when purchase order is delivered.

+- **User Management**: Admin can create user, and assign roles and stores to user.

+- **Exception Handling**: Most Exceptions have been handled using a CustomizedErrorHandler.

+- **Testing**: TODO/WIP

+- **Data**: TODO/WIP

 ## Table of Contents